StudentRND/Code-Evangelist-Manual/inclusion.md

 * ...sexual behavior? \(We're possibly excluding people with certain mental disorders.\)
 * ...students who want to create exclusive cultures? \(We're excluding GamerGate.\)

-Certain internet groups would take this as proof that inclusion is flawed, but we think it shows a flawed definition of inclusivity.
+Certain internet groups would take this as proof that inclusion is flawed, but we think it shows a misunderstanding of inclusivity.

 Few spaces are targeted at everyone, and that's ok; there are endless important reasons to exclude some groups from participating in some things.
 However, we sometimes exclude groups unintentionally \(or worse, intentionally exclude them out of ignorance\).